 Here is a more detailed overview of the basic structure, along with a specific example:

 Once you have collected as much information as you can find, you can easily turn it into a complete entry:

 Warbling, Wren.
 “The New Zealand Pigeon Revisited.”
 The Backyard Birder, vol. 3, no. 4, 1992, p.
 9.

 The last section of each entry is a bit like a shipping container.
 It holds the contents (the author and title), and is often the larger work in which the source is found.
 For example, an essay might be found in an academic journal, or a short story in a book.

 It may even happen that one container is part of another container.
 For instance, a television episode might be part of a larger series, which in turn is found in an online streaming service (e.g., Netflix).
 Think of this second container as the container ship.

 At other times, the container is not really a larger work but simply consists of some publication information.
 In that case it’s more like a packing label.

-Whatever metaphor you prefer, the main point is that every entry consists of three parts.
+Whatever metaphor you prefer, the main point is that every entry consists of at most three parts.
 Fill in as much information as you find relevant.

 There is significant overlap between the last two sections.
 However, this structure will make it much easier to find what you’re looking for.